 On May 28, 2019, we entered into the Patent License with the NCI.
-The terms of the Patent License require us to pay the NCI minimum annual royalties in the amount of \$0.3 million, which will be reduced to \$0.1 million once the aggregate minimum annual royalties paid by us equals \$1.5 million.
-For the year ended December 31, 2022, we recognized \$0.3 million in royalty payments under the Patent License, and we recognized \$0.3 million in royalty payments for the year ended December 31, 2021.
-As of December 31, 2022, we have paid a total of \$0.5 million in minimum annual royalty payments under the Patent License.
+The terms of the Patent License required us to pay the NCI minimum annual royalties in the amount of \$0.3 million, which would be reduced to \$0.1 million once the aggregate minimum annual royalties paid by us equaled \$1.5 million.
+For the year ended December 31, 2023, we recognized \$0.3 million in royalty payments under the Patent License, and we recognized \$0.3 million in royalty payments for the year ended December 31, 2022.
+As of December 31, 2023, we paid a total of \$0.8 million in minimum annual royalty payments under the Patent License.

-Pursuant to the Patent License, we are also required to make performance-based payments contingent upon the successful completion of clinical and regulatory benchmarks relating to the licensed products.
-Of such payments, the aggregate potential benchmark payments are \$4.3 million, of which aggregate payments of \$3.0 million are due only after marketing approval in the United States or in Europe, Japan, Australia, China or India.
+Pursuant to the Patent License, we were also required to make performance-based payments contingent upon the successful completion of clinical and regulatory benchmarks relating to the licensed products.
+Of such payments, the aggregate potential benchmark payments were \$4.3 million, of which aggregate payments of \$3.0 million were due only after marketing approval in the United States or in Europe, Japan, Australia, China or India.
 The first benchmark payment of \$0.1 million was due upon the initiation of our TCR-T Library Phase 1/2 Trial.
-In addition, we are required to pay the NCI one-time benchmark payments following aggregate net sales of licensed products at certain aggregate net sales ranging from \$250.0 million to \$1.0 billion.
-The aggregate potential amount of these benchmark payments is \$12.0 million.
-Payments of \$0.1 million were made during the year ended December 31, 2022, and no payments were made during the year ended December 31, 2021.
+In addition, we were required to pay the NCI one-time benchmark payments following aggregate net sales of licensed products at certain aggregate net sales ranging from \$250.0 million to \$1.0 billion.
+The aggregate potential amount of these benchmark payments was \$12.0 million.
+No payments were made during the year ended December 31, 2023, compared to payments of \$0.1 million during the year ended December 31, 2022.
+On October 27, 2023, we provided notice of termination of the Patent License with the NCI, effective December 26, 2023.

 On October 5, 2018, we entered into the License Agreement with PGEN.
 Under the License Agreement, we are obligated to pay PGEN an annual licensing fee of \$0.1 million expected to be paid through the term of the agreement and we have also agreed to reimburse certain historical costs of PGEN up to \$1.0 million.
-For the years ended December 31, 2022 and 2021, we have made licensing fee payments in accordance with the terms of the agreement.